 Drawbacks: I) Limited set of customers (only those who believe in the same mission) are attracted to such programs.
-II) These programs are often influenced by local cause and culture and might not work the same everywhere across the globe.
+II) These programs are often influenced by local causes and culture and might not work the same everywhere across the globe.

 Companies can focus on having a strong community - where customers can connect to clarify queries or share their thoughts about the services and create a strong sense of belonging among them.

 For example, Sephora has a massive beauty community where customers share their looks and search for beauty tips, recommend products, and more!